-This year, the month of Ramadan runs from May 5 to June 3.
+This year, the month of Ramadan runs from April 23 to May 23.
 Learn more about charitable giving during the holiest month of the year for 1.8 billion people.

 Q: What is Ramadan?

 A: Ramadan is a holy month observed by Muslims.
 During this month, Muslims fast, meaning they do not eat or drink from sunrise to sunset every day.
 Fasting is one of the five pillars of Islam, which also include faith, prayer, a pilgrimage to Mecca, and giving to charity.
 Islam follows the lunar calendar instead of the Gregorian calendar, which is why the start date for Ramadan changes every year.
 The dates of Ramadan are determined by visual sightings of the crescent moon.

 A: Islam is the world’s second-largest religion practiced by over 1.8 billion people worldwide.

 A: People practice acts of generosity during the holy month of Ramadan.
 Families prepare for the day by eating suhur, the morning meal, together.
 In the evenings, people invite family and neighbors to break the fast together at sunset, usually starting with dates and water.
 This meal is called iftar.
 After the month of fasting, there is a three-day holiday called Eid ul-Fitr where communities celebrate with food and festivities.

 Q: What is zakat?

 A: Zakat is another one of the five pillars of Islam.
 It is the practice of charitable giving to support poor and needy people.
 Muslims who are able are required to give 2.5% of their wealth to zakat.

 Q: How do people give back during Ramadan?